atamalu/Applied-Stats-Sims/one_way_anova/one_way_anova.md

   - On average, subjects spent 54.93 percent of the 2-minute test period exhibiting social behavior

-  - If we replicated this study, there is a 95% chance that the mean percent of social time of all subjects would be between 52.766 and 57.094
+  - If we repeatedly replicated this study under identical conditions, there is a 95% chance that the average percent of social time of all subjects would be between 52.766 and 57.094

-#### Contrast 1
+#### Contrast 1 (placebo vs. drug)

   - Subjects that received a drug treatment spent an average of 20.06 percent more time socializing than those who did not receive a drug

       - This difference is statistically significant

-  - If we were to replicate this study, there is a 95% chance that the difference in means between the Placebo group and drug groups would between 17 and 23.12
+  - If we were to repeatedly replicate this study, there is a 95% chance that the difference in means between the placebo group and drug groups would between 17 and 23.12

-  - Drug intake explains 94.3% of variance in time spent socializing
+  - Drug intake explains 0.818 percent of variance in time spent socializing

-#### Contrast 2
+#### Contrast 2 (drug A vs. drug B)

   - Of subjects that received a drug, ones that received Drug B spent an average of -2.311 percent more time socializing than those who received a drug

       - This difference is not statistically significant

-  - There is a 95% chance that if we replicated our experiment, the difference in means between subjects that received Drug A and subjects that received Drug B is between -7.611 and 2.99
+  - There is a 95% chance that if we repeatedly replicated our experiment, the difference in means between subjects that received Drug A and subjects that received Drug B would be between -7.611 and 2.99

-  - The difference in drugs explains 12.6% of the variance in time spent socializing
+  - The difference in drugs explains 0.02 of the variance in time spent socializing

 ## Visualization